simelo/skybian/README.md

-# OS images for Skyminer powered by Armbian
+# What is Skybian?

 [![Build Status](https://travis-ci.org/simelo/skybian.svg?branch=develop)](https://travis-ci.org/simelo/skybian)

-Workspace to generate the Skyminer OS images for Skycoin, based on [latest OS images](https://www.armbian.com/orange-pi-prime/) from [Armbian](https://www.armbian.com/), at this moment only for  [Orange Pi Prime](http://www.orangepi.org/OrangePiPrime/).
+Skybian is an [Armbian-based](https://www.armbian.com/) Operating System that contains the Skycoin-Skywire software and it's dependencies.

+Currently, only the [Orange Pi Prime](http://www.orangepi.org/OrangePiPrime/) is supported.

-## Why
+## Why Debian, Armbian?

-[Debian](https://www.debian.org) is the one of the most stable Linux OS out there, also it's free as in freedom and has a strong & healthy community support; but on the ARM64 & [SBC world](https://en.wikipedia.org/wiki/Single-board_computer) it's [Armbian](https://www.armbian.com/) who has the lead, of curse built over Debian ground.

-Then why not to step up on the shoulders of this two to great projects to build our Skyminers OS images?

-## Armbian: binary image vs. whole dev space
+[Debian](https://www.debian.org) is a stable and widely supported Linux OS.
+Unfortunately, there is no straightforward way to install it on a [Single Board Computer](https://en.wikipedia.org/wiki/Single-board_computer) (SBC).

+Armbian simplifies the process by providing System Images that contain the components required to run Debian on ARM and ARM64 architectures.

+## building over Armbian Binary Images vs Starting from Scratch

-At the early stages we get to that point also, but working over the images has a few advantages:
+Working over existing images has a few advantages:

-* Simplify the work: by working with the image we avoid to duplicate efforts in fs, kernel, boot tricks and other simpler stuff that Armbian's team do very well, this allow us to concentrate on a simpler task: customize a SBC image tailored for our target hardware.
+* Simplified development: we avoid duplicating the work required to create/maintain filesystems, kernels, boot scripts and other standard system components.
+This allows us to concentrate on customizing SBC Images tailored for target hardware
-* Armbian covers a lot of ground by supporting a big set of SBC out there, but we are focused now in just one: the Orange Pi Prime; thanks to the work done by the Armbian team, port this software in the future to other Armbian powered SBC will be relatively easy.
+* Armbian supports a variety of SBC's.
+Thanks to the work done by the Armbian team; porting the Skywire Software in the future for other Armbian-powered SBC's will be relatively easy
-* Working over a system image is easy (yes, a lot of people think the contrary!) the GNU/Linux tools to do the job are out there and forensic IT people know them well.
+* Working over a system image is easier and GNU/Linux tools are familiar

-## Main guidelines

-We follow a few simple guidelines to archive our goal:
+## We follow a few simple guidelines to archive our goal:

-* Build on top of the last non-GUI version of Armbian for our hardware, yes: on top of the binary image.
+* Build atop of the latest non-GUI version of Armbian
-* Prepare that image and install software and dependencies to run the code.
+* Prepare image; install the required software and dependencies
-* Build from one base root FS, all the images for manager and nodes.
+* Build from one base root filesystem for both Master and Minion nodes
-* The scripts & tests must be fully automatic to integrate with other tools, to ease the dev cycle (travis 'et al')
+* Scripts & tests must be fully automatic; integrate with other tools to ease the dev cycle (travis 'et al')
-* All non-workspace related files and binaries (beside final images) is not covered on the repository (or it will grow 'ad infinitum' with useless data)
+* All non-workspace related files, binaries (beside final images) are excluded in the repository (or it will grow 'ad infinitum' with useless data)
-* On the client's side, they will use the Skybian releases as a base image and will tune it to his particular environment with the [Skyflash](https://github.com/skycoin/skyflash) tool, follow the link to know more about this.
+* Client's will use Skybian releases as a base-image and may tune it to their particular environment with the [Skyflash](https://github.com/skycoin/skyflash) tool

-If you want to know more about the build process keep reading.

-## Develop process
+## Development process

 If you plan to build the image yourself or to contribute with the project and test it, then you must take a peek on [this document](Building_Skybian.md) that describe the whole build process and some software dependencies you need to solve in order to successfully run the `build.sh` script.